The Role of a Fertility Pharmacy

 logo-icon-light-blue

-During this call, you’ll work directly with one of our trained nurses, who will show you how to administer your medications and answer any specific questions you may have.
-This session will be recorded so you can refer back to it, and our on-call pharmacist and nurses are available to answer any questions you may still have afterward.
+During this call, you’ll work directly with one of our trained clinical educators, who will show you how to administer your medications and answer any specific questions you may have.
+This session will be recorded so you can refer back to it, and our on-call pharmacist and clinical educators are available to answer any questions you may still have afterward.

 The Different Types of Fertility Medications